thechicagoreporter/doj_tracker/README.md

 For the client-side code, avoid using libraries to manipulate the DOM or render HTML, [even jQuery](http://youmightnotneedjquery.com/).
 This makes the page load lighter and also makes the code as accessible as possible to JavaScript developers who may be unfamiliar with a particular library.

-### Use Redux
+### Use central state

+Coming from doing a lot of React programming, I've come to like lifting state to have a single point of authority for application state.
+I also like making DOM updates based on this state.
+The alternative, which will be familiar to people who built complex, jQuery-based applications, is to store state in the DOM itself, or attached data.
+This quickly gets unwieldy.

-[Redux](http://redux.js.org/) is a bit to wrap your head around, but after trying to avoid using something like this, I found I was doing stuff like storing state in CSS classes.
-Doing things like this made for more confusing logic.
+[Redux](http://redux.js.org/) is a bit to wrap your head around, but provides a clean set of idioms for managing state changes.
+We're using it for this project.